GoogleContainerTools/kpt-functions-sdk/README.md

 See [Configuration Functions Specification][spec] for details.

-There are two special case of functions:
+There are two special cases functions:

 ### Source Function